Wildfires and Climate Change: Physics-Based Modelling of Fire Spread in a Changing World

 1. Study fire across temporal and spatial scales to understand changing fire regimes, including vegetation dynamics.

-2. Understanding fire on multiple scales will help with scaling up from small-scale fine mesh models to much larger grid sizes.
+2. Understanding of fire on multiple scales will help with scaling up from small-scale fine mesh models to much larger grid sizes.

 Expected Outcomes